-Images

-(Clockwise

-from Top

-Left):

-Fingerpost;

-Town

-noticeboard;

-Burn Lane

-car park

-signage.
+Images (Anti-Clockwise from Top Right): Town noticeboard; Fingerpost signage; Burn Lane car park signage; Zebra crossing on Burn Lane.

 "There are a number of problems for pedestrian access around the town centre, including narrow pavements, a lack of crossing opportunities and poor connections on desire lines such as Harlaw Road to Inverurie Train Station."